-As mentioned before, high intensities require the modeling of both ionization of gas atoms or molecules and feedback of the generated charge carriers to the laser field.
-Depending on the gas and the intensity range, different photo-ionization models can be used, e.g., a simple multi-photon ionization rate or the more general Perelomov-Popov-Terent'ev theory~\cite{Perelomov_jetpl_23_924}, to name a few.
-All of these models yield a cycle-avergaged, intensity-dependent photo-ionization rate $\mathcal{W}_{PI}(I)$, which drives the temporal evolution of the electron density $\rho_e$.
-In the course of the derivation we will see that for consistency we have to take into account a second ionization mechanism, the avalanche ionization by free electrons accelerated by the laser field.
-In gases, this mechanism is usually much weaker than photo-ionization.
-The complete equation for the evolution of the electron density $\rho_e$ thus reads
+As noted above, at high intensities, one must model both the ionisation of gas atoms or molecules and the feedback of the generated charge carriers on the laser field.
+Depending on the gas and the field intensity, various photoionisation models may be employed by setting appropriate input parameters.
+Our implementation intrinsically contains a~simple multiphoton ionisation rate or the more general Perelomov–Popov–Terent’ev (PPT) theory \cite{Perelomov_jetpl_23_924}.
+These ionisation models provide a cycle-averaged, intensity-dependent photoionisation rate $\mathcal{W}_{PI}(I)$ that governs the temporal evolution of the electron density $\varrho_e$.
+For consistency, we also include a second ionisation pathway: avalanche (impact) ionisation due to free electrons that are accelerated by the laser field and induce further ionisation.
+In gases, this mechanism is typically much weaker than that of photoionisation.
+The full evolution equation for the electron density is therefore

-where $\mathcal{W}_{AI}$ is the avalanche ionization rate, and $\rho_{nt}$ is the neutral density\footnote{In CUPRAD it is possible to account for recombination as well.
-However, for conciseness, we do not include it in the present derivation.}.
-Here, $\rho_{nt}=\rho^0_{nt}-\rho_e$ is not constant in time, but accounts for the depletion of neutrals by ionization.
-We neglect diffusion of carriers because this process acts on time scales $\ge 1$~ps.
-Hence, they are too slow to influence femtosecond pulses.
-It is worth noticing that in the framework of the present derivation, the electron density $\rho_e$ is also a slowly varying entity, such as $\mathcal{E}$.
+where $\mathcal{W}_{AI}$ denotes the avalanche ionisation rate and $\varrho_{nt}$ the neutral density\footnote{In CUPRAD, recombination can also be included; for conciseness, we omit it here.}.
+At this stage, we consider only weakly ionised plasma: accounting only for single ionisation.
+This provides the link

+where $\varrho^0(\vec{r})$~is the initial time-independent gas-density profile.
+Therefore, $\varrho_{nt}$~includes the depletion of neutrals by ionisation.
+We neglect carrier diffusion, which occurs on $\gtrsim\!1$ ps timescales and thus does not affect femtosecond pulses.
+This means that the $\vec{r}$-dependence is only obtained through the initial density distribution~$\varrho^0$.
+Within this framework, the electron density $\varrho_e$ is treated as a~slowly varying quantity, analogous to~$\mathcal{E}$.

-Oscillations of the free electrons driven by the electric field are taken into account by a Drude model.
-We assume a free electron gas on a positive background.
-This background is provided by the ions and the total carrier density $\rho=0$ vanishes.
-Because the mass of the ions is $\sim 30000$ times the electron mass, we neglect ion motions and, therefore, their contribution to the current density.
-Then the free electron current density $\vec{J}_e(\vec{r},t)$ is governed by
+The oscillatory motion of the free electrons driven by the electric field is described by using the Drude model.
+We consider a gas of free electrons embedded in a uniform positive ionic background.
+This background ensures charge neutrality, so that the macroscopic charge density $\varrho$ as introduced in Eq.~(\ref{Maxwell1}) always satisfies

+Since the ion mass is a few thousand times larger than the electron mass, we neglect the motion of ions and, therefore, their contribution to the current density.
+Under these assumptions, the dynamics of the free-electron current density $\vec{J}_e(\vec{r},t)$ is governed by